panoply/vscode-liquid/readme.md

 Liquid syntax highlighting support within HTML and JSON languages are applied using vscode injection grammars.
 Grammar injections allow intelliSense capabilities provided by vscode to persist and work without interruption.
 Liquid syntax contained in JavaScript, CSS, SCSS, YAML and other supported languages require an `.liquid` extension suffix be applied to file names (eg: _.css_ → _.css.liquid_ etc).

-_If the required `.liquid` suffix is problematic then use [file associations](https://code.visualstudio.com/docs/languages/identifiers) and point extensions to the language names._
+_If the required `.liquid` suffix is problematic then use [file associations](https://code.visualstudio.com/docs/languages/identifiers)._

 ### Supported Languages